 - breast pumps

-- Guideline R.7 contains a complete list of ineligible maternity expenses.
+- the CHM Guidelines contain a complete list of ineligible maternity expenses

 What to do when you learn you’re pregnant

-OB/GYN services: Seek a prepayment agreement—sometimes called a “stork package” or “global fee”—from your OB/GYN as soon as possible.
-The OB/GYN agreement usually includes costs for your pre-natal appointments, blood work and OB/GYN labor and delivery charges.
+OB/GYN or midwife services: Seek a prepayment agreement—sometimes called a “stork package” or “global fee”—from your OB/GYN or midwife as soon as possible.
+The OB/GYN agreement usually includes costs for your pre-natal appointments, blood work and physician labor and delivery charges.

-After receiving the prepayment agreement, immediately upload the following into your CHM Member Portal account (portal.chministries.org): the prepayment agreement; completed sharing request form and worksheet; HIPAA (medical release) form; and any bills incurred so far.
-(The forms can be found at chministries.org/needsforms.)
+After receiving the prepayment agreement, immediately upload the following into your CHM Member Portal account: the prepayment agreement; completed Maternity Verification Form and worksheet; HIPAA; and any bills incurred so far.

-If your OB/GYN will not provide you with a prepayment agreement and will instead bill you per visit, you’ll need to submit to CHM an itemized bill for each date of service.
+If your provider will not provide you with a prepayment agreement and will instead bill you per visit, you’ll need to submit to CHM an itemized bill for each date of service.